tiendu/tiendu.github.io/src/content/blog/2026-07-18-every-change-should-reach-main-not-every-branch.md

                   F'---G'  reconstructed local work
 ```

 Committed work is usually recoverable through the reflog.
-The subtler danger is a conflict resolved into code that appears correct but no longer expresses the original intent.
+The subtler risk is a conflict resolution that looks reasonable but no longer expresses the original intent.

 ### A conflict can preserve the code and lose the intent